FabFilter Pro‑L 2 Help

 The limiting algorithm often needs to make very quick changes to the audio in order to remove peaks while preserving transparency and apparent volume.
 These sudden changes can introduce aliasing, which causes distortion and generally reduces the quality of the audio signal.
-Oversampling is a way to reduce that aliasing by running the internal limiting process at a sample rate that is two or four times higher than the host's sample rate.
+Oversampling is a way to reduce that aliasing by running the internal limiting process at a higher sample rate that is a multiple of the host's sample rate.

 "When do I need to turn on oversampling?"

 You need it more when the limiting process operates faster (using short lookahead times), and when limiting more heavily, both leading to a higher level of aliasing.
-The aliasing will cause inter-sample peaks and these can cause distortion later on, for example during D/A conversion or conversion to mp3.
+Aliasing has the effect of adding spurious non-musical frequencies to the audible signal which degrades the audio quality.
+In addition, aliasing causes higher inter-sample peaks and these can cause distortion later on, for example during D/A conversion or conversion to MP3.
 There are only two small drawbacks to oversampling: it increases CPU usage, and it can introduce a very slight pre-ring due to the phase-linear filtering that is needed.
 Generally this effect is so small that it's inaudible, but it's good to be aware of this and not blindly assume that oversampling is always better.

 We recommend 4x or possibly 8x oversampling for normal use as this will already drastically reduce aliasing and not cause extreme CPU usage.
 The 16x and 32x options may result in even higher audio quality, but for most systems this is simply too taxing to run in real-time especially if there are also other plug-ins in the session.
 You could use these options when doing offline rendering though.